The UX design is the process design teams use to create products that provide important and consistent experiences to users, and...

 7 Most Popular Methods in UX Research

-Now that we understand the fundamental concepts of user experience research let’s next move on to identifying the seven most famous UX research methods used for user research around the globe.
+Now that we understand the fundamental concepts of user experience research, let’s next move on to identifying the seven most famous UX research methods used for user research around the globe.

 Interviewing is one of the quickest and easiest methods of conducting user research about an existing product.
 Researchers can conduct one-on-one user interviews or focus groups with more than one user involved.
 You can use any communication method you prefer, such as Skype, phone, Skype, etc., for interviewing.

 There are different interview types UX designers and researchers are using in this user research technique.
-One is a direct interview that consists of direct answers to questions that are suitable if you are doing a comparison with a larger audience.
+One is a direct interview that consists of direct answers to questions that are suitable if you are making a comparison with a larger audience.
 Another approach is to have a conversational interview where the target users get the guidelines for the interview before it starts.
 The interviewer gets more detailed information from the user in conversational interviews.
 The third interview type is the Ethnographic interview, where the users perform actual tasks and lets the interviewer understands the gap between what they do and what they pretend to do.

 Surveys and Questionnaires